cmgiven/wtf-bot/README.md

 We'll create a new Slack app to connect to wtf-bot.
 Open [Your Apps](https://api.slack.com/apps), and ensure that you are signed in to the workspace to which you want to add wtf-bot.
 Click "Create New App."
 Name the app "wtf-bot" and select your workspace from the dropdown menu.

 In `settings.yml`, we'll add a new `slacks` item, and set its `name` to the name of our workspace. `dictionary` is the index of the dictionary we want to use as the default for this workspace, so if we want to use the first dictionary in `dictionaries`, we'd set `dictionary` to 0.
+We can also optionally specify per-channel dictionaries as shown in `example-settings.yml` using `channels`, including using regular expressions to match multiple channels.

 From the Basic Information page of our Slack app, we'll show and save the Signing Secret as `secret` in `settings.yml`.

 In the Display Information section of the Basic Information page, we'll add an App Icon.
 We can use `slack-icon.png` for this purpose.